How to Make Cotton Candy

 Cotton candy is one of the most profitable concession foods that yield one of the highest profit returns.
 It can be served on a stick for made-to-order service or packaged in bags for quick impulse buys.
 Spun sugar is naturally white, but it's easy to add vibrant colors and flavors to your cotton candy service, including everything from banana to grape to orange.
 Though pink vanilla and blue raspberry varieties typically conjure childhood memories of fun houses and roller coasters, you can make cotton candy any way you want - and you're still guaranteed to draw a crowd of customers.

-Cotton Candy Making On the Rise
+Making Cotton Candy is On the Rise

 When cotton candy was first invented, it was labor-intensive and a sweet treat for a select few.
 Machine-spun cotton candy was first introduced at the 1904 World's Fair as "fairy floss."
 Despite the playful names and nod to nostalgia the wispy candy brings, cotton candy was modernized in the 1970s when the first automatic cotton candy making machines were created.
 These machines have been evolving ever since to accommodate a selection of styles and sizes, and you can still preserve an old-fashioned appeal by placing your machine atop a cotton candy cart.
 As long as you have sugar and floss sugar concentrate, or pre-mixed floss, you too can make cotton candy!